Jessseee/rSoccer/src/rsoccer_gym/ssl/README.md

 -----

-the  episode  begins  with  the  two  controlled  agents  at random positi on with the ball on the dribbler of one of them.
+the  episode  begins  with  the  two  controlled  agents  at random position with the ball on the dribbler of one of them.
 There are no opponents in this environment.
 The objective is to perform as many passes as possible in 30 seconds.
-The episode ends if any pass does not reach the teamate.
+The episode ends if any pass does not reach the teammate.

 ![SSLPassEnduranceMA-v0 environment rendering gif](../../.github/resources/pass_endurance_ma.gif)